Struma motorway: Lot 3.2. and Kresna Gorge environmental issue

-Lot 3.1 is 12.6 km in length, and it is estimated to cost 186 million leva.
-Construction started in August 2017 and partially opened in May 2019.

 Unlike Lots 3.1 and 3.3 the construction of Lot 3.2 is causing great controversy.
 Due to the mountain relief in this part of the country an economically viable motorway can only cut across the Kresna Gorge, a protected Natura 2000 site and a habitat of many flora and fauna endangered species.
 The existing roads in the Kresna Gorge already fragment it, and the current traffic, particularly on the major I-1 road cause the death of approximately 70 animals each day.
 Non-governmental organizations, including institutions such as Friends of the Earth Europe (FoEE), Balkani Wildlife Society, CEE Bankwatch Network, Green Policy Institute, and Centre for Environmental Information and Education, have all expressed concern through petitions, protests and studies, insisting the motorway must bypass the gorge in order to avoid further harm.
 Addressing all these concerns, in 2013 the government approved a 15-km long tunnel crossing the gorge to the west.
 The plan was met with an instant and stiff opposition from the local construction companies, and had since been shelved also due to concerns about the environmental impact of the construction works and the deposition of the excavated material from the tunnel, as well as worries about ballooning maintenance costs of the completed tunnel.
 An alternative plan splitting the carriageways was proposed instead.
 According to it the southbound carriageway would be built over the existing I-1 road, while the northbound one would be built eastwards of the gorge at the foot of the Pirin mountain.
 This plan, however, was also met with an opposition from the NGOs due to heavy traffic still remaining in the gorge.
 The plan was also opposed by hundreds small business owners whose livelihood would be affected by the decommissioning of portions of I-1 road and land expropriation.

 In August 2022, the former Minister of Environment and Water Borislav Sandov stopped the project for the construction of the lot.
 According to him, this is necessary because the European Commission (EC) expects a new environmental impact assessment (EIA) and a new assessment of compatibility with the ecological network "Natura 2000" of the entire section to be made.

+In February 2026, construction started on lot 3.2.2, the Kresna Bypass, which in future might become the south bound of the motorway.
+First 200m will be an upgrade of the existing road, before the new carriageway swings to the West, crosses Struma river twice, then the old road and Sofia-Kulata railway, followed by a bridge over river Vlahinska before entering the tunnels Kresna 1 (359m) and Kresna 2 (231m).
+The whole section surpasses the town in the East and links to the exisiting route at exit 128 Kresna.
+Construction is planned to be done within threeandahalf years, so the opening might be end of 2029.
+Costs for this section will be 570 million leva, about 292 million Euro.